DimitrisPavlou/About-me/README.md

 ### Hi there 👋
+* I am Dimitris Pavlou
+* I am currently studying Electrical and Computer engineering , but I am focusing on the computer science and engineering sector of my school
+* I am passionate about machine learning , data science and mathematics
+* I am looking to further broadening my knowledge on said areas throuhg projects I am going to upload on various repositories on my account

 <!--
 **DimitrisPavlou/DimitrisPavlou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.